-Shelf-life and Deciphering the Production Code on Koda Farms Products
+Shelf-life and Deciphering the Date Code on Koda Farms Products

 No “expiration” or “best by” dates appear on our products.
 Experience has proven that storage conditions and inept handling after leaving our farm can significantly impact quality, thereby rendering any date as unreliable.
 Instead, production codes representing date of manufacturing are employed.